jyothirmayiL-insights/AI-Spend-Intelligence-Optimization/README.md

 The solution focuses on delivering actionable insights that help improve cost efficiency, resource utilization, and return on investment (ROI) from AI tools.

 ---

+### 💡 Why HTML Instead of Power BI?

+This dashboard is developed using HTML while following established **Power BI design principles**, including KPI-driven reporting, structured analytical flow, and business-oriented visualization.

+HTML was deliberately chosen to enable seamless integration with Python-based data processing, support automated report generation, and allow efficient deployment via GitHub Pages.

+*Note:* The underlying data model, transformations, and insights are fully transferable to Power BI and can be implemented using DAX and standard visualization components.

+ ---

 ## 🔑 Key Insights